sakibstark11/s3-md5-python/README.md

 - boto3-stubs[all]

 ## how to use
-from the command line run
+From the command line run
 ```
 python s3_md5.py <bucket_name> <file_name>
 ```